exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 The old layout placed far too much emphasis on my tech skills, while barely mentioning my passion for [art](/art/index.html) and [music](/music/index.html).
-I love the tech skills I have aquired over the years, and while coding can be a creative outlet and mode of expression in some ways, I often feel more integrated and free when I am spending time at the piano or drawing.
+I love the tech skills I have acquired over the years, and while coding can be a creative outlet and mode of expression in some ways, I often feel more integrated and free when I am spending time at the piano or drawing.